jsxgraph/JessieCode/README.md

 About
 -----

-JessieCode is a scripting language designed to provide a simple scripting language to build constructions with JSXGraph.
+JessieCode is a scripting language designed to provide a interface to JSXGraph.
 It is similar to JavaScript, but prevents access to the DOM.
-Hence, it can be used in community driven Math portals which want to use JSXGraph to display interactive math graphics.
+Hence, it can be used in community driven web sites which want to use JSXGraph to display interactive math graphics.

 JSXGraph (http://jsxgraph.org) is required to use JessieCode.